Published · Updated · sheetfolk guides

 How to Make a Budget Spreadsheet in Google Sheets

 A budget spreadsheet doesn't need to be complicated.
 You can build a functional tracker in Google Sheets in 20 minutes using basic columns, categories, and formulas.
-This guide shows you exactly how, with step-by-step screenshots and formulas you can copy and paste directly.
+This guide shows you exactly how, with step-by-step instructions and formulas you can copy and paste directly.

 How do I set up the basic structure for a budget spreadsheet?